nthnism/digital-banking-system/README.md

   1. createCustomer(String title, String firstName, String lastName)
   2. createAccount(String accountType, Customer owner, double initialDeposit)
+  // slighty different now
-  3. createTransaction(Account targetAcc, Account originAcc, double sum, String transactionType, String reasonForPayment)
+  //3. createTransaction(Account targetAcc, Account originAcc, double sum, String transactionType, String reasonForPayment)
-  4. createTransaction(Account targetAcc, double sum, String transactionType, String reasonForPayment) (overloading the method with only one account parameter, used for deposits / withdrawals)
+  //4. createTransaction(Account targetAcc, double sum, String transactionType, String reasonForPayment)
+    (overloading the method with only one account parameter, used for deposits / withdrawals)

 As well as some methods to verify input from the ui: